nwjs/chromium.src/docs/updater/functional_spec.md

 Google-branded builds assume the first case.

 ##### Brand code
-The brand code is a string of up to 4 characters long.
-The brand code is persisted during the install, over-installs, and updates.
+The brand code is a string of arbitrary length.
+The brand code is persisted during the first install of the app.
+Over-installs and updates do not modify the brand code.

+Note: the limit used to be 4 characters in the previous implementation of the updater.

 On macOS, the brand code (as well as AP parameter and the app version) can be specified using a path to a plist file and a key within that plist file.
 When